 SÖTHOLMEN - a great example of genuine craftsmanship

-SÖTHOLMEN cushion cover adds both colour and character to your balcony or garden sofa.
-The cover is made of synthetic fibre which is hard wearing against sunlight and wind, as well as numerous washes.
+SÖTHOLMEN cushion cover adds both color and character to your outdoor sofa.
+The cover is made of synthetic fiber which is stands up to sunlight and wind, as well as numerous washes.
 And if you look closely at two cushion covers, you can see really small variations between them.
 It shows how each cushion cover reflects the unique touch of the skilled craftsman who made each one.

 Craftsmanship complements agriculture

 Someone who has visited the village and these weaving centers is Anton Löfstedt who lives in the southern part of the country.
 Together with his colleagues at IKEA in Vietnam, he works closely with various suppliers to ensure good production and a good working environment.
 "The weaving centers in this village complement the income that the village inhabitants earn from agriculture", explains Anton.
 "At the same time, the workplace's flexible working hours mean that they can still spend time on agriculture when needed, like planting rice and taking care of fruit trees."
 Anton says that the central location in the village is a great advantage since the craftsmen are close to their homes and children.
 Inside each weaving center there is a view of the village and the lush landscape.